GRCDEV/ArduSim/help/development.md

 It is highly recommended to initialize the variables used by the protocol in the method `initializeDataStructures()` of the implementation with the same approach, with arrays of length `api.Tools.getNumUAVs()` and starting threads in function `startThreads()` of the implementation for all UAVs from 0 to `api.Tools.getNumUAVs() - 1`.
 This way the protocol code will be correct for real or virtual multicopters regardless the number of UAVs running on the same machine, as it is a dynamic value defined when ArduSim is run.

 "MBCAP" and "Swarn protocol" are google examples on how to make the code work for real and virtual UAVs.
-The ID of each UAV is used in messages transmitted among UAVs, and the location of the UAV in the arrays is used in functions and variables.
+The ID of each UAV is used inside messages transmitted among UAVs, and the location of the UAV in the arrays is used in functions and variables.